An1matedDavid/An1matedDavid/README.md

 - 👋 Hi, I’m @An1matedDavid
 - 👀 I’m interested in ...
 Python for enterprise and fun.
-Data collecting and analysing.
+Collecting and analysing data.
 Games.
 - 🌱 I’m currently learning ...
 SonarQube, Tox, SQL security practices, ML basics, how the internet works.
 - 💞️ I’m looking to collaborate on ... data projects, games, charity projects.
 - 📫 How to reach me ... pull request.